Home > Blog > India’s New Edge in Cardiac Care: How Minimally Invasive Procedures Are Slashing Recovery Times

 The development of long-shafted instruments designed specifically for minimally invasive approaches gives surgeons the ability to operate effectively through small ports while maintaining tactile feedback and precision control .

 These technological advances, combined with refined surgical techniques, have significantly reduced procedure times and improved safety profiles.
-Where early minimally invasive procedures sometimes required longer operating times, experienced centers now report comparable or even reduced cross-clamp times for many procedures .
+Where early minimally invasive procedures sometimes required longer operating times, experienced centres now report comparable or even reduced cross-clamp times for many procedures .

 The Future of Cardiac Care in India